 Learning how much a ticket costs and where to buy it is a start but it’s not enough.
 Some basic ground rules include respecting the line, waiting for people to come out of the Metro before getting in, knowing where to exit from the bus (in Portugal, it’s the back), and giving up your seat to those who need it most (for reference, the seats are of a different color).

-Ask yourself if you really need to take that bus or if you can replace a ride on Lisbon tram 28 with any other streetcar?
-Knowing the walking distance from point A to point B is a smartphone app away and perfect to readjust your planning.
-And, a secret tip, if you’re in the tram line for the vehicle, not the route, trams 12E, 18E, 24E, and 25E are equally old, yellow, and Instagrammable.
+Ask yourself: can you replace a ride on Lisbon tram 28 with any other streetcar?
+Our secret tip is that if you’re in the tram line for the vehicle, not the route, trams 12E, 18E, 24E, and 25E are equally old, yellow and Instagrammable.

-Follow these tips and you can leave Madrid knowing you’ve been a great tourist.
+Follow these tips and you can leave Lisbon knowing you’ve been a great tourist.
 Don’t stop there—take a look at the rest of our responsible tourism guides: